 For example, asking a $30 dollar monthly fee for 1 WordPress installation, just 20k visits and 5gb of space is a hefty fee.
 Especially if you’re just starting out with WordPress.

-Concluding this Kinsta Hosting Review: Kinsta is playing the game right
+Concluding this Kinsta Hosting Review: Kinsta is winning the game

 In this Kinsta review, I have evaluated Kinsta on several aspects.
 I think Kinsta is on top of the game and is certainly one of the best WordPress hosting companies out there.